7 Different Bulk Bag Discharge Types Explained

 Also called a full bottom drop, the bottom of this bag is sewn to the bag on one end, and the other end is tied to the other side.
 During discharge, the flap is untied, so the bottom opens in its entirety, releasing all the product at once.

-Unlike plain bottom FIBCs, these bags are reusable as the bottom needn’t be sliced open.
+Unlike plain bottom FIBCs, these bags are reusable as the bottom doesn’t need to be sliced open

 6. Discharge Spout With Flap